ESR or CMR? Which One Better Predicts Response to Medical Therapy in Pericardial Constriction?

 Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pericardial Disease, Interventions and Imaging, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging

-Keywords: Biological Markers, Colchicine, Constriction, Fluorodeoxyglucose F18, Gadolinium, Inflammation, Magnetic Resonance Imaging, Pericardiectomy, Pericarditis, Pericarditis, Constrictive, Pericardium, Positron-Emission Tomography, Prevalence, Retrospective Studies, Selection Bias
+Keywords: Biomarkers, Colchicine, Constriction, Fluorodeoxyglucose F18, Gadolinium, Inflammation, Magnetic Resonance Imaging, Pericardiectomy, Pericarditis, Pericarditis, Constrictive, Pericardium, Positron-Emission Tomography, Prevalence, Retrospective Studies, Selection Bias

 < Back to Listings